dbgx/lldb.nvim/README.md

 This plugin provides lldb debbuging integration including

 * breakpoints displayed as signs
 * backtrace view
 * locals view
 * threads view
 * disassembly and registers view
 * customizable layout
 * and more ...

-Arbitrary valid lldb commands can be invoked as well.
+Arbitrary lldb commands can be invoked as well.

 **NOTE** : This is a fork of https://github.com/gilligan/vim-lldb/, which is a fork of the plugin that is part of the llvm distribution.
 The original can be found at